BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/04_outbreakSNP.md

 First we have to load the reference genome.
 Click on "Genomes" and "Load Genome from File...", navigate to our training_dataset folder and select the reference genome "listeria_NC_021827.1_NoPhagues.fna".

-Now, load our mapped genomes by clicking on "File" and "load from File...", navigate to our mapped genomes (HINT: they are in the shared folder inside the "results/picard" folder), and load one of them:
+Now, load our mapped genomes by clicking on "File" and "load from File...", navigate to our mapped genomes (HINT: they are in the results folder inside the "picard" folder `03-mapping/picard/sample.dedup.sorted.bam`), and load one of them:

 ![](https://github.com/BU-ISCIII/bacterial_wgs_training/blob/master/exercises/img/Screenshot-IGV-loaded.png?raw=true)